ghostsnglitter/Game-Dev-Library/README.md

 If a game has a story, it usually has dedicated writers.
 Some studios turn all developers into writers for lots of individual storylines, others comission remote-working freelance writers.
 Usually, for small to mid-sized teams, there are only a few or just one writer (often the lead designer or narrative designer).[^1] Either way, the details of the story and the actual used texts come after the overall concept and narrative design has been specified in [`Pre-Production`](#pre-production).

-Many solo developers gladly take on the writer role, as their games are often centered around a strong narrative ideas.
-However, it is important to consider what you're getting into when writing complex storylines.
+Many solo developers gladly take on the writer role, as their games are often centered around strong narrative ideas.
+However, it is important to consider what you're getting into before writing complex storylines (dialogue systems can be quite difficult to set up as well).

 <a name="management"></a>
 ### 2.5 Management

 Last but not least, the management department covers everything regarding the project's work infrastructure, time schedule, and resources.
-Even though creating a feasable production plan with milestones and a realistic timeline is extremely difficult, it is very important - especially when working with a publisher.
+Even though creating a feasable production plan with milestones and a realistic timeline is difficult, it is very important - especially when working with a publisher.

-Even seemingly simple games can fall into production-hell if you are working solo and not yet familiar with the process.
+Even seemingly simple games can fall into production-hell if you are working solo and are not yet familiar with the process.
 A decent amount of preperation and project management can combat this and should be a part of any game development effort, even if nobody but you is watching.

 [[Back to Top]](#complete-guide-for-solo-game-development)